 - The most common hive

 - Lots of resources and accessories available with standardized measurements

 - High disturbance when harvesting

 - No heavy-lifting (unless you need to move the entire hive)

-- Very cheap and easy to build for small scale
+- Very cheap and easy to build for a small scale beekeeping

 - Low disturbance, happier bees

 - Measurements and designs are not standardized